stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 05 (P2L1) - Requirements Engineering.md

 2. _A notification of the arrival of a message appears on a smart watch._ Their intersection
 3. _An employee wants to organize a meeting with a set of colleagues._ Application domain
 4. _A user clicks a link on a web page._ Their intersection

+### Requirements Quiz

+_Which of the following requirements are non-functional requirements?_

+- The WordCount program should be able to process large files
+- The Login program for a website should be secure